 Topic 27: Reputational Risk and Crisis Management.
-Exploration of what risk is, crisis management techniques, market communications, and reputational preservation via readings, cases and guest speakers.
-Marketing 372 (Topic: Reputational Risk and Crisis Management) and 172, 272, 372 (Topic 27) may not both be counted.
+Explore what risk is, crisis management techniques, market communications, and reputational preservation.
+Marketing 372 (Topic 27) and 372T (Topic 27) may not both be counted.

 Topic 28: Science of Good Business.
-Explore what good business means in multiple ways: doing well; being good; and feeling good.
 Examine theory, data, insights, and empirical evidence from behavioral sciences to learn how individuals and organizations can achieve "good" in a business context.
-Identify actionable practical applications, based on design thinking principles, that can actually be implemented in the workplace.
-Marketing 372 (Topic: Science of Good Business) and Marketing 172, 272, 372 (Topic 28) may not both be counted.
+Identify actionable, practical applications, based on design thinking principles, that can be implemented in the workplace.
+Only one of the following may be counted: Marketing 372 (Topic: Science of Good Business), 372 (Topic 28), 372T (Topic 28).